GoEco > South America > Ecuador > Giant Tortoise and Sea Turtle Conservation in Galápagos

 Your Schedule at a Glance (Minimum two-week commitment):

-Arrival Day, Monday: Arrive at Baltra Airport (GPS) no later than 10:30 AM in order to catch the ferry to the island, where the local team will meet you upon arrival.
-You will be transferred to your accommodations, where you will settle in and meet fellow volunteers.
+Arrival Day, Monday: Arrive at Baltra Airport (GPS) no later than 10:30 AM in order to catch the ferry to the island.
+The local team will meet you upon arrival and transfer you to your accommodations, where you can settle in and meet fellow volunteers.

-Days 1-4, Tuesday-Friday: Volunteers will work from 7:30 – 11:30 AM, but volunteers can choose to work for eight hours per day instead.
+Days 1-4, Tuesday-Friday: The typical workday is from 08:00 – 12:00.
+Depending on the workload and interest, there is a possibility to increase the working hours.
 Specific hours may vary depending on the tasks at hand.
-Volunteers will choose between either working with giant tortoises or for sea turtle nest conservation (during the season).
-Specific tasks for each placement can be viewed under the “Volunteer Work” section of this page.
+Volunteers will choose between either working with giant tortoises or for sea turtle nest conservation (during the season, best for the volunteers to discuss this with on-site staff to see if this is a possibility).
+You can view specific tasks for each placement under the “Volunteer Work” section of this page.

-Days 5-6, Saturday-Sunday: Weekends are free for volunteers to relax, or explore the island and nearby islands.
+Days 5-6, Saturday-Sunday: Weekends are free for volunteers to relax, or explore the island and other islands.

 Remaining Weeks: The remaining weeks will follow the schedule of volunteering Monday-Friday and having weekends free to spend how you wish (check out “Travel Highlights” below for suggestions!)
 Departures are on Sundays.